 The strain time histories recorded during rough seas on the Pacific are shown in Fig. 10.
 Strain time histories are shown for both channels 2 (longitudinal strain of the ship) and 3 (vertical strain in the frame itself) recorded by both the wireless and wired monitoring systems.
 The wireless time histories are recorded at 100 Hz while those collected by the wired SPDAS system are collected at 200 Hz.
-The peak strains observed in these time histories are approximately $\pm 50 \ \mu\epsilon$.
+The peak strains observed in these time histories are approximately $\pm 50~\mu s$.
 The strain time-history recorded by channel 3 reveals the strain response of the frame during a slamming event at roughly 307 seconds.
 As can be seen in Fig. 10, the time history responses recorded by both hull monitoring systems are identical.
-This validates the high-resolution data collection capabilities of the wireless hull monitoring systems also have high-precision accelerometers installed at the center of gravity of the ship.
+This validates the high-resolution data collection capabilities of the wireless hull monitoring system.
+In addition, no data is lost during wireless communications.
+Both hull monitoring systems also have high-precision accelerometers installed at the center of gravity of the ship.
 The acceleration time history response of the ship is compared using the acceleration measurements independently recorded by both monitoring systems.
 As shown in Fig. 11, the acceleration time histories measured at the SeaFighter's center of gravity are identical.
 Again, a slamming event is observed at roughly 145 seconds.